andrewbranch/merge-props/README.md

 It runs Tooltip’s `onFocus` and `onBlur` right before your own handlers, combines Tooltip’s `className` with `pretty-blue`, and even merges your `style` prop with one that Tooltip might want to add.

-## Type safety

-This project is written in TypeScript.
-Aside from class names and styles, it’s designed to merge event handlers, which are whitelisted under `React.DOMAttributes`.
-As such, the type of the input `props` is constrained to valid event handler names.
-Technically though, the implementation doesn‘t check for event handler names; it just checks to see if the prop is a function, so you _could_ use this package to combine any kind of function props, but to me, that feels fragile.
-If you have a compelling reason why this package _should_ accept any kind of function props as valid inputs, I’d be happy to hear your use case in an [issue](https://github.com/andrewbranch/merge-props/issues/new).

 ## Gotchas